awsdocs/amazon-dynamodb-developer-guide/doc_source/transaction-apis.md

 Similarly, the isolation level between a transactional operation and individual `GetItems` in a `BatchGetItem` operation is serializable\.
 But the isolation level between the transaction and the `BatchGetItem` operation as a unit is *read\-committed*\.

+A single `GetItem` request is serializable with respect to a `TransactWriteItems` request in one of two ways, either before or after the `TransactWriteItems` request\.
+Multiple `GetItem` requests, against keys in a concurrent `TransactWriteItems` requests can be run in any order, and therefore the results are *read\-committed*\.

+For example, if `GetItem` requests for item A and item B are run concurrently with a `TransactWriteItems` request that modifies both item A and item B, there are four possibilities:
++ Both `GetItem` requests are run before the `TransactWriteItems` request\.
++ Both `GetItem` requests are run after the `TransactWriteItems` request\.
++ `GetItem` request for item A is run before the `TransactWriteItems` request\.
+For item B the `GetItem` is run after `TransactWriteItems`\.
++ `GetItem` request for item B is run before the `TransactWriteItems` request\.
+For item A the `GetItem` is run after `TransactWriteItems`\.

+ If serializable isolation level is preferred for multiple `GetItem` requests, then please use `TransactGetItems`\.

+`GetItem` requests, then please use `TransactGetItems`\.

+ requests, then please use `TransactGetItems`\.

+`TransactGetItems`\.

+\.

 ### READ\-COMMITTED<a name="transaction-isolation-read-committed"></a>

 *Read\-committed* isolation ensures that read operations always return committed values for an item\.
 Read\-committed isolation does not prevent modifications of the item immediately after the read operation\.